The Texans are causing trouble again.

 With all this bullshit about “Texans causing trouble” you might think we don’t appreciate those of you who buy and enjoy our bourbon.
 Believe me, we do.
 From the bottoms of our hearts, thank you from all of us here in Hye.
 We truly appreciate your support.
 Salud!

 Sharing and Enjoying Our Ambrosia

 We want you to try Garrison Brothers Texas Straight Bourbon Whiskey.
-To that end, Donnis, Charlie and I will be canvassing Texas this fall visiting with folks at liquor stores, bars and restaurants.
+To that end, Donnis and I will be loading up our pick-ups with cases of bourbon and canvassing Texas this fall visiting with folks at liquor stores, bars and restaurants.

 If you happen to be buying a bottle as a gift for someone special, please come see us so we can write a personal note on the back of the bottle.
 The Tasting and Bottle Signing schedule is posted on our website and is also available here.
 Please come visit with us.

 If you can’t find Garrison Brothers at a bar or store near your home, you can always come drink with us in Hye.
 You can smell and taste the corn cooking; walk through the fermentation rooms; nose and taste the “White Dog”; sample a little bourbon from one of our experimental releases; and ask all the questions you want.
 Trail bosses Stephanie and Chris will make you feel right at home.